mialkin/docs/programming/kubernetes/creating cluster.md

 ansible-inventory --list -y
 ```

 4\.
-Do initial Ubuntu setup of all of your nodes, i.e. 2 worker nodes and master.
+Do initial Ubuntu setup of all of your nodes, i.e. 2 worker nodes and master:

-On your computer, inside the folder with [provisioning.yaml](../ansible/provisioning.yaml) file run:

 ```bash
 ansible-playbook provisioning.yaml
 ```

+Here is the [provisioning.yaml](../ansible/provisioning.yaml) file.
+Download it to your computer and run the above command iside the folder with this file.

 5\.
 Install Docker tools on all of your nodes: